shreykoradia/talez-backend/ReadMe.md

 **Key Features**

--Idea Collaboration: Talez provides a space for users to brainstorm, propose features, or discuss modules collaboratively.
+- Idea Collaboration: Talez provides a space for users to brainstorm, propose features, or discuss modules collaboratively.
 It goes beyond the limitations of traditional scrum meetings, enabling a dynamic exchange of insights.

--Collective Feedback: Users can gather feedback from various stakeholders in real-time, creating a more inclusive decision-making process.
+- Collective Feedback: Users can gather feedback from various stakeholders in real-time, creating a more inclusive decision-making process.
 Talez streamlines the feedback loop, making it efficient and accessible to all team members.

 **Not an Alternative to Scrum Meetings, But...**